MaxIV-KitsControls/tangobox-ansible/README.md

 ============
 Master
 ------
-ANSIBLE 1.9.3: installed on the master (prefered) or locally on the machine to configure
+ANSIBLE 1.9.3 or more: installed on the master (prefered) or locally on the machine to configure
  - alternative will fail to setup java oracle by default if not configure before (when first installation of Java)